-Ampalaya con Carne is a quick and flavorful dish with seared, tender beef slices and crisp bitter melon in a savory stir-fry.
-It's an easy way to enjoy a classic dish that's both delicious and nutritious.
+Ampalaya con Carne is a quick and flavorful dish with stir-fried beef and crisp bitter melon in a savory sauce.
+It's an easy way to enjoy a classic dish that's both delicious and good for you.

 Jump to: